PretendoNetwork/3ds-Friend-Account-Manager/DECOMPRESSING.md

     - USA: 000400300000BD02
     - EUR: 000400300000BE02

-Any miiverse module is fine and should generate a patch that works and + is identical for all regions.
+Any region miiverse module is fine and should generate a patch that is identical for all regions.

 ## Method 2 (Requires running a GM9 script)
 1. Have a hacked 3DS